Skip to content

 The Forensic Challenge: Digital Noise and Metadata

 Detecting a high-quality Deepfake requires going beyond visual analysis.
-Our defense strategy is based on advanced computer forensic expertise.
+Our defence strategy is based on advanced computer forensic expertise.
 We do not look for errors in the image (which are becoming fewer), but inconsistencies in the compression level, digital noise patterns (PRNU) that do not match the sensor of the allegedly used camera, and the absence of traceability in the original file metadata.

 The "Diabolical Proof"

 The greatest danger is the reversal of the burden of proof.
 If a video looks real, the judge tends to believe it.
-The defense must be extremely technical to sow reasonable doubt, demonstrating that the "digital chain of custody" has been broken or that there are algorithmic traces of manipulation.
+The defence must be extremely technical to sow reasonable doubt, demonstrating that the "digital chain of custody" has been broken or that there are algorithmic traces of manipulation.

 Deepfakes as a Criminal Weapon